willthames/willthames.github.io/_posts/2016-06-28-announcing-ansible-review.markdown

 [DevOps Brisbane Meetup](http://www.meetup.com/Devops-Brisbane/).

 `ansible-review` is a code review tool for Ansible.
-A lot of the work that was done in the `ansible-lint` 3.0 release was done to accommodate `ansible-review`, including some new rules, and some tidy ups that allow better reuse of the `ansible-lint` code.
+A lot of the work that was done in the `ansible-lint` 3.0 release was to accommodate `ansible-review`, including some new rules, and some tidy ups that allow better reuse of the `ansible-lint` code.